vimc/orderly-web/README.md

 The Buildkite build runs a series of independent steps, some of which are run in parallel.
 See `/buildkite/pipeline.yml` where this is defined.
 These steps:
 1. Build, test and push the database migrations image with `./buildkite/make-migrate-image.sh`.
-1. Run `./buildkite/build-app.sh` which compiles code, run tests alongside a database containing test data and builds a Docker image containing the compiled app code (see steps [here](#docker-build))
+1. Run `./buildkite/build-app.sh` which compiles the code, run tests alongside a database containing test data, builds a Docker image containing the compiled app code (see steps [here](#docker-build)) and uploads test results as artifacts
 1. Run `./buildkite/run-smoke-test.sh` which runs up the image and checks that the app starts ok
 1. Run `./buildkite/run-custom-config-tests-in-container.sh`
 1. Run `./buildkite/build-css-generator.sh` which creates a docker image that can compile the